Sebiancoder/BERTScoreVisualizer/README.md

 ### Setup

-Unfortunately, this React App is not currently deployed, so you must run it locally.
+This React App is not currently deployed, so you must run it locally.
 However, this may change in the future!

 BERTSoreVisualizer consists of a flask backend and a React frontend.